 - Investment Funds Dedicated to Women in Business.
 For investment funds that target female founders, check out Grants for Women, which contains more than grants.

 - Other Financing Options.
-If you don’t qualify for women-focused grants or programs, look into self-financing, borrowing from friends and family, or crowdfunding to fund your small business.
+If you don’t qualify for women-focused grants or programs, look into self-financing, borrowing from friends and family, women-focused funds or angel investors, or crowdfunding to fund your small business.

 Beware of Small-Business Grant Scams